Skip to main content

 This port must be closed.

-Note: If this port is open for access from an external network, for example, the internet, it poses a serious security liability.
+Note: If this port is open for access from an external network, such as the Internet, it poses a serious security liability.

-However, Index Manager pushes metadata to the FotoWeb server so if Index Manager and FotoWeb run on different servers, the firewall on the FotoWeb server must allow incoming connections on port 7200.
+However, Index Manager pushes metadata to the FotoWeb server.
+If Index Manager and FotoWeb run on different servers, the FotoWeb server's firewall must allow incoming connections on port 7200.

 Fotoware log server